 This topic describes how you can install the Catalog API.

 When you install Designer, you install the Catalog API at the same time.
 After installation, you have the following components in

-- sac-1.3.jar (Jar file used for installing the Catalog API with the Design API)
+- sac-1.3.jar (for installing the Catalog API with the Design API)

 In the second week of December 2021, a Log4j vulnerability was announced that may affect some customers using our products.
 Resolving/mitigating this issue is a high priority!
 We will continue to issue information to help you with this vulnerability.
 For more information, select this link: Statement on Log4j and Log4Net Vulnerabilities.